mudu93/Survey-Form/README.md

 # Survey-Form
-This is a survey form I created using simple HTML & CSS.
+A survey form  created using simple HTML & CSS.
-You can run on any editor and modify as per your needs
+You can run on any editor and modify as per your needs. recommended running and modifying in codepen.io editor

 #HTML #CSS

+You can find the challenge at [https://codepen.io/mudu93/pen/WmbYrG]()